YaoSiqi2003/YaoSiqi2003.github.io/_pages/about.md

-<span style="color:red">I am looking for motivated graduate students (PhD/MPhil) and research assistants (RA) to work with me.
-If you are interested, please feel free to drop me an email along with your CV and transcripts.
-[Recruitment ad (中文)](../files/ad.pdf)</span>
+**I am looking for self-motivated graduate students (PhD/MPhil) and research assistants (RA) to work with me.
+If you are interested, please feel free to drop me an email along with your CV and transcripts.**

 <!-- [**Curriculum vitae**](./files/CV_Minchen.pdf). -->